junyongyou/aihiqnet/README.md

 # AIHIQnet Implementation

-TF-Keras implementation of PHIQnet as described in [Attention Integrated Hierarchical Networks for No-Reference Image Quality Assessment] by Junyong You and Jari Korhonen.
+TF-Keras implementation of AIHIQnet as described in [Attention Integrated Hierarchical Networks for No-Reference Image Quality Assessment] by Junyong You and Jari Korhonen.

 ## Installation